You still have options to hire a car accident lawyer, even without car insurance.

 - Non-payment of premium: If you forget to pay your insurance premium on time or if you cannot make the payment, your policy can be cancelled or lapsed.

-- Change of vehicle or address: If you change your vehicle or address, it's important to inform your insurance provider.
+- Change of vehicle or address: If you change your vehicle or address, it's important to inform your insurance company.
 If you forget to do so, your policy may be cancelled or lapsed.

-- Lapse in coverage: If you switch insurance providers or let your policy expire, your coverage will lapse.
+- Lapse in coverage: If you switch your insurance company or let your policy expire, your coverage will lapse.

 - Change in driving habits: If you have a change in driving habits, such as an increase in mileage or frequent use of your vehicle for business purposes, your insurance provider may choose to cancel or lapse your policy.

-- Failure to renew: If you forget to renew your policy, it will automatically lapse.
+- Failure to renew: If you forget to renew your insurance company policy, it will automatically lapse.

 - Medical conditions: If you develop a medical condition that affects your ability to drive, your insurance company may choose to cancel or lapse your policy.